e271828e/Flight.jl/docs/notes/design/framework_spec.md

 Ground rules adopted for this design:

-- **Independence.** This is one of (at least) two design solutions developed from scratch and in isolation from each other, to be compared and possibly merged later.
-  Nothing here derives from, or has been checked against, the `core-redesign` branch.
 - **Capability grounding, not interface grounding.** Requirements are derived from what `FlightPhysics` and `FlightApps` demonstrably *do* (code, unit tests, demos).
 Every `FlightCore` call site in the consumers is read as evidence of a capability the